- 30 Oct 2020

 In workplaces (other than an early learning or school setting), you are legally obliged to wear a face covering in communal areas indoors, unless exempt.

 You are also advised to wear a face covering in other indoor places and where physical distancing is difficult and where there is a risk of being within 2 metres of people who are not members of your household.
-This includes, for example, when attending an appointment at any healthcare setting such as GPs' surgeries, dentists, optometrists and hospitals.

 Whilst it is not compulsory to wear a face covering outdoors it is recommended in crowded situations where physical distancing is not always possible, such as at the school gate or at the entrance to a building.
 In such circumstances you are expected to wear a face covering.